-People who are subject to an arrest warrant, bench warrant or search warrant in Nevada face possible criminal prosecution.
-Convictions carry fines and possibly incarceration.
-But it may be possible to fight the warrant prior to the police carrying out an arrest.
+Having a Las Vegas warrant subjects you to criminal prosecution and possibly fines and incarceration.
+Though it may be possible to fight the warrant prior to the police carrying out an arrest.

-Some Nevada cities and counties allow people to search their warrant status online.
+Some Nevada cities and counties allow you to search for your warrant status online.
 A few of these websites are:

 - Clark County case search